 New Path's program includes a single-site, 40-unit complex with supportive services provided by Terry Reilly Heath Services.
-To construct the facility, Idaho Housing and Finance Association donated \$500,000 in HOME funds and designated Low Income Tax Credits to the construction project.
-The City of Boise donated \$1,000,000 in general funds.
+To construct the facility, Idaho Housing and Finance Association donated \$500,000 in HOME funds and designated Low Income Tax Credits to the construction project.9 The City of Boise donated \$1,000,000 in general funds.
 Boise City/Ada County Housing Authorities assigned 40 project-based vouchers to New Path, which requires program participants to pay 30% of their income toward rent.
-Ada County, Saint Alphonsus, and St. Luke's fund the on-site, supportive services which in 2020 was \$512,000 (\$312,000 from Ada County and \$100,000 from each hospital system).
+On-site supportive service costs \$512,000 annually.

 New Path's program participants include Ada County residents previously experiencing long-term homelessness and frequent interaction with reactive public services (i.e., emergency health care and the criminal justice system).
-A total of 67 people experiencing chronic homelessness entered into New Path programming since its launch in November 2018.
+A total of 81 people experiencing chronic homelessness entered into New Path programming since its launch in November 2018.
 The demographics of program participants are shown in Figures 1 and 2.